Tia Hinds

+Rugby career

+Sevens

 Hinds was named in the Australia squad for the Rugby sevens at the 2020 Summer Olympics.
-The team came second in the pool round but then lost to Fiji 14-12 in the quarterfinals.
+The team came second in the pool round but then lost to Fiji 14–12 in the quarterfinals.

 Hinds won a gold medal with the Australian sevens team at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.